RedMadRobot/input-mask-android/README.md

 4. `а` — optional letter. `[АААааа]` mask will allow to enter from three to six letters.
 5. `_` — mandatory symbol (digit or letter).
 6. `-` — optional symbol (digit or letter).
 7. `…` — ellipsis.
 Allows to enter endless count of symbols.
-For details and rules see [Elliptical sasks](#elliptical).
+For details and rules see [Elliptical masks](#elliptical).

 Other symbols inside square brackets will cause a mask initialization error.